 Here are nine advantages of software deployment you should be aware of, first in a handy infographic and then laid out in more detail below.

 1. Streamline in-house operations and business processes

 The main purpose of deploying a management software is to bring every operation onto one screen.
-Oftentimes, managers and business leaders struggle with deciding between using multiple software for each area (e.g. scheduling, inventory, customer care) or an all-in-one solution.
+Oftentimes, managers and business leaders struggle with deciding between using multiple software for each area (e.g. shift scheduling, inventory, customer care) or an all-in-one solution.

 The former allows for more flexibility and depth of features since its purpose is to do one thing and do it well, while the latter can be more affordable and efficient since users don’t have to do any double-data entry or flip through screens.
 Generally speaking, smaller companies opt for multiple free solutions, while those who aim to grow sustainably go for the paid all-in-one.

 2. Deploy software easily to new users and devices

 One of the advantages of having a thorough software deployment strategy is accounting for new hires, as well as equipment upgrades.
 Not having to rely on any particular hardware means you have the flexibility to dictate your own equipment and your new hires can make use of the existing training resources in order to familiarize themselves quickly with the tool.

 At the same time, you can actually make certain software a requirement when recruiting and bypass this phase if the solutions are common enough (e.g. HubSpot for sales).